What is a Minnesota Water Steward?

 Anthony: I’d say between class and coursework outside class, I spent probably 4-6 hours a month during certification.
 As far as out of the course, I really haven’t had an opportunity yet to do a whole lot.
 I’d say 3 hours a month right now, but summer will change that.

-Once completing the course and capstone project Master Water Stewards volunteer 50 hours of community service in their initial year of certification.
+Once completing the course and capstone project Minnesota Water Stewards volunteer 50 hours of community service in their initial year of certification.
 Each subsequent year they volunteer at least 25 hours and attend eight hours of continuing education to maintain their certification.

 Any big plans for this coming Spring or Summer